Painting Safety · 2–5 min talk

 Key Hazards

-• Fire hazards from flammable coatings and vapors
+• Fire or explosion from flammable vapors and ignition sources

 2–3 Minute Talk Script